-- Cognitive and neuropsychological tests: to evaluate specific components of cognitive function, e.g., memory, reasoning and judgment, language skills, and attention.
-A simple screening tool often used by GPs is the General Practitioner Assessment of Cognition (GPCOG).
+- Cognitive and neuropsychological tests: to evaluate specific components of cognitive function, e.g., memory, reasoning and judgment, language skills, and attention

 - Brain scans: computed tomography (CT) or magnetic resonance imaging (MRI) may be used to check for evidence of stroke, bleeding, tumour, or hydrocephalus (fluid on the brain), which can cause dementia-like symptoms.
-A positron emission tomography (PET) scan is able to show whether amyloid protein is present in the brain.
+A positron emission tomography (PET) scan is able to show whether some forms of protein clumps are present in the brain

 - Psychiatric evaluation: can determine whether depression or another mental health condition is contributing to symptoms.

 Although a doctor can determine that a person has dementia with a high level of confidence, determining the specific type of dementia is more challenging, mainly because the symptoms and brain changes of the different types of dementia can overlap.

 Getting an early diagnosis is important because it provides the opportunity to obtain the greatest benefit from available treatments and to plan for the future.
 Getting an early diagnosis is also recommended because some causes of dementia symptoms are reversible.

 There is no cure for progressive dementia, nor any treatments that stop its progression.
 However, medications may slow the progress of some forms of dementia, and improve quality of life and the ability to perform daily tasks.